 In 2002 the Board of Franklin County Commissioners and the Benton Franklin Health Department discussed the public health need for the formation of a special district to control mosquitoes for public health protection and pest/nuisance relief in Franklin County.

-In the December 2002 meeting of the Board of Franklin County Commissioners a resolution of intent to create a Mosquito Control District was signed.
+December 2002 meeting of the Board of Franklin County Commissioners a resolution of intent to create a Mosquito Control District was signed.

-In the January 2003 meeting of the Board of Franklin County Commissioners a resolution was approved, calling for a special election to be held in March 2003 regarding the proposal to establish a Mosquito Control District.
+January 2003 meeting of the Board of Franklin County Commissioners a resolution was approved, calling for a special election to be held in March 2003 regarding the proposal to establish a Mosquito Control District.

 A seven member Board of Trustees was established to oversee the operation of the District.
 The Trustees are appointed from the following areas of Franklin County to serve a two year term: